 EXAMPLE: Ms. Smith's son Jason, age 8, has been diagnosed with a brain disorder.
 Jason is able to attend school most of the time, however, the school often asks Sue to remove Jason when he is uncontrollable.
 Appropriate child care is often not available during these periods.
 Ms. Smith is marginally employed and works approximately 10 hours per week in a small town pharmacy.
 Her employer has been sensitive to Ms. Smith's need for a flexible, part-time job.
 This situation is not likely to change for some time.
 Ms. Smith's FEP places her in a W-2 T position since she will not be able to move to full-time employment in a short period of time.
-The FEP enters her marginal unsubsidized employment as assigned activity and also assigns Ms. Smith to 2 hours per week in a life skills motivational course and 28 hours per week to care for her disabled child.
+The FEP includes her marginal unsubsidized employment on her EP and assigns Ms. Smith to 2 hours per week in a life skills motivational course.
+The FEP also opens the "CF-Caring for Other Family Member" participation status to care for her disabled child.